-Continuation: Hills, Ric dges and Mountains Environment Management and Coordination Act 2012 Provisions The Authority shall, in consultation with the relevant lead agencies- (a) prescribe measures for the conservation of biological resources ex- situ especially for those species threatened with extinction; (b) issue guidelines for the management of- i. germplasm banks; 52. ii. botanical gardens; Conservation of iii. zoos or aquaria; biological iv. animal orphanages; and resources ex-situ v. any other facilities recommended to the Authority by any of its Committees or considered necessary by the Authority; (c) ensure that species threatened with extinction which are conserved ex-situ are re-introduced into their native habitats and ecosystems where- i. the threat to the species has been terminated; or ii. a viable population of the threatened species has been achieved.
-(1.)
-The Authority shall, in consultation with the relevant lead agencies, issue guidelines and prescribe measures for the sustainable management and utilisation of genetic resources of Kenya for the benefit of the people of Kenya.
-(2.)
+Continuation. mills, Ri The Authority shall, in consultation with the relevant lead agencies- (a) prescribe measures for the conservation of biological resources ex- situ especially for those species threatened with extinction; (b) issue guidelines for the management of- i. germplasm banks; 52. ii. botanical gardens; Conservation of iii. zoos or aquaria: biological iv. animal orphanages: and resources ex-situ y any other facilities recommended to the Authority by any of its Committees or considered necessary by the Authority: (c) ensure that species threatened with extinction which are conserved ex-situ are re-introduced into their native babitats and ecosystems where- i the threat to the species has been terminated: or ii a viable population of the threatened species has been achieved (1) The Authority shall in consultation with the relevant lead agencies issue guidelines and proscribe measures for the sustainable management and guidelines and prescribe measures of Kenya for the henefit of the people of Kenve (2) Without projudice to the general effect of subsection (1) the guidelines (2.)
 Without prejudice to the general effect of subsection (1), the guidelines 53.
-Access to issued or measures prescribed under that subsection shall specify- genetic (a) appropriate arrangements for access to genetic resources of Kenya resources of by non-citizens of Kenya including the issue of licences and fees to be paid for that access; Kenya (b) measures for regulating the import or export of germplasm; (c) the sharing of benefits derived from genetic resources of Kenya; (d) biosafety measures necessary to regulate biotechnology; (e) measures necessary to regulate the development, access to and transfer of biotechnology; and (f) any other matter that the Authority considers necessary for the better management of the genetic resources of Kenya.
+Access to issued or measures prescribed under that subsection shall specify- genetic (a) appropriate arrangements for access to genetic resources of Kenya resources of by non-citizens of Kenya including the issue of licences and fees to Kenya be paid for that access; - (b) measures for regulating the import or export of germplasm; (c) the sharing of benefits derived from genetic resources of Kenya; (d) biosafety measures necessary to regulate biotechnology; (e) measures necessary to regulate the development, access to and transfer of biotechnology; and (f) any other matter that the Authority considers necessary for the better management of the genetic resources of Kenya.
 (1.)
-The Minister may, in consultation with the relevant lead agencies, by notice in the Gazette, declare any area of land, sea, lake or river to be a protected natural environment for the purpose of promoting and 54.
-Protection of preserving specific ecological processes, natural environment systems, environmentally natural beauty or species of indigenous wildlife or the preservation of significant areas biological diversity in general.
-(2.)
+The Minister may, in consultation with the relevant lead agencies, by notice in the Gazette, declare any area of land, sea, lake or river to be a protected natural environment for the purpose of promoting and 54 Protection of preserving specific ecological processes, natural environment systems, environmentally natural beauty or species of indigenous wildlife or the preservation of significant areas biological diversity in general.
+Significant aleas (2.)
 Without prejudice to subsection (1), the Authority may, in consultation with the relevant lead agencies, issue guidelines and prescribe measures for the management and protection of any area of environmental significance declared to be a protected natural environment area under this section.
 56. Protection of (1.)
-The Authority shall, in consultation with the relevant lead agencies, the ozone layer undertake or commission other persons to undertake national studies and give due recognition to developments in scientific knowledge relating to substances, activities and practices that deplete the ozone layer to the detriment of public health and the environment.
+The Authority shall, in consultation with the relevant lead agencies, the ozone layer undertake or commission other persons to undertake national studies and ntinuation · Hills Die 2012 Drouicions give due recognition to developments in scientific knowledge relating to substances, activities and practices that deplete the ozone layer to the detriment of public health and the environment.
 (2.)
 The Authority shall, in consultation with the relevant lead agencies, issue guidelines and institute programmes concerning the- (a) elimination of substances that deplete the stratospheric ozone layer; (b) controlling of activities and practices likely to lead to the degradation of the ozone layer and the stratosphere; (c) reduction and minimisation of risks to human health created by the degradation of the ozone layer and the stratosphere; and (d) formulate strategies, prepare and evaluate programmes for phasing out ozone depleting substances.